loft-br/public-workflows/README.md

 ## Use Cases

 Use this repository to store large workflows intended for reuse inside [loft-br](https://github.com/loft-br).
 These files will be available to the public, therefore should be revised before commited to the repo.

+## License

+All files stored here is licensed under [The Unlicensed](https://github.com/loft-br/public-workflows/blob/main/LICENSE), therefore don't store your workflow here if there is any trouble in it being copied, modified, published, used, etc.